jasper1378/liblocket/README.md

 Server stream sockets are represented by the `locket::server_stream_socket` class.
 Server stream sockets must be bound and listening before they can accept connections.
 IO is not performed directly through a server stream socket; rather a connected stream socket will be returned after accepting a new connection.

 Connected stream sockets are represented by the `locket::connected_stream_socket_class`.
 They represent a connection created by a server stream socket between itself and a client.
 Connected stream sockets should only be created by a server stream socket, not as a standalone socket.

-Connected stream sockets TODO continue from here
+### Socket Addresses

+Socket address classes encapsulates the raw address structures used by the underlying API and makes them easier to work with.
+They also serve the purpose of separating the type of socket (datagram, stream, etc.) from the domain (unix, inet, etc.).
+Many socket class constructors and functions take address classes as arguments.
+Socket address classes also contain functions to simplify the copying of address objects through a polymorphic pointer when the actual type is unknown.

+The base address class is represented by the `locket::socket_addr` class.
+It is not intended to be used by itself, rather it serves as an abstract base class for more specific socket types.
+It also contains an enumeration with values corresponding to the various socket domains (unix, inet4, inet6).

+Unix domain socket addresses are represented by the `locket::unix_socket_addr` class.
+This address contains the path of the socket file.
+It also provides support for abstract unix domain sockets, in which case it contains the name of the socket rather than the path.

+Internet domain socket addresses are represented by the `locket::inet_socket_addr` class.
+This class isn't intended to be used by itself, rather it serves as an abstract base class for more specialized internet domain addresses.
+It contains enumerations for keeping track of IP versions (IPv4 and IPv6) as well as byte order (which most people shouldn't have to worry about).

+Internet domain IPv4 and IPv6 socket addresses are represented by the `locket::inet4_socket_addr` and `locket::inet6_socket_addr` classes respectively.
+They behave similarly but differ in their internal implementation due to how the underlying API works.
+These addresses contain ip addresses and port numbers.
+Their constructors accept both numeric ip addresses as well as textual hostnames.

 ### Error Handling